Ticket Categories and How to Use Them

 If you change a ticket category, the ticket data will not change, although some data fields may be hidden until you change the category again to make the hidden fields visible.

-1. Removing or adding RMM devices (generally workstations or servers) for an RMM customer.
+1. Remove or add RMM devices (generally workstations or servers) .

-2. Removing or adding licenses/users for a service.
+3. Remove or add licenses/users for a service.

 Alert